 b.
 Is there a septic tank system at your property?
 If you have answered yes, please answer the two questions below: Yes (iv) Do you have appropriate consents for the discharge from your septic tank?
-Yes (v) Do you have a maintenance contract for your septic tank?
-No If you have answered yes, please give details of the company with which you have a maintenance contract: No contract but emptied regularly.
+Don't Know (v) Do you have a maintenance contract for your septic tank?
+If you have answered yes, please give details of the company with which you have a maintenance contract: No